Nico-Curti/Deepskin/README.md

                         Input filename or path on which load the image.
 Ref https://docs.opencv.org/4.x/d4/da8/group__imgcodecs.html for the list of supported formats.
-  --verbose, -w         Enable/Disable the code logging
+  --verbose, -w         Enable/Disable the code logging --mask, -m            Evaluate the semantic segmentation mask using the Deepskin model; the resulting mask will be
+                        saved to a png file in the same location of the input file --pwat, -p            Compute the PWAT score of the given wound-image

 Deepskin Python package v0.0.1
 ```